-- at the FCC, where the commissioners on December 14, 2017, adopted (3-2) an Order scheduled to go into effect on June 11, 2018, that revokes the 2015 regulatory framework in favor of one that reverses the 2015 classification of broadband internet access services as a telecommunications service under Title II of the Communications Act, provides for a less regulatory approach, and shifts much of the oversight from the FCC to the Federal Trade Commission and the Department of Justice; - in the courts, where petitions requesting U.S. Supreme Court review of the 2015 Order and consolidated petitions for review of the 2017 Order are under consideration in the U.S. Court of Appeals, D.C.
+- at the FCC, where the commissioners on December 14, 2017, adopted (3-2) an Order that went into effect on June 11, 2018, that revokes the 2015 regulatory framework in favor of one that reverses the 2015 classification of broadband internet access services as a telecommunications service under Title II of the Communications Act, provides for a less regulatory approach, and shifts much of the oversight from the FCC to the Federal Trade Commission and the Department of Justice; - in the courts, where petitions requesting U.S. Supreme Court review of the 2015 Order and consolidated petitions for review of the 2017 Order are under consideration in the U.S. Court of Appeals, D.C.
 Circuit; and - in Congress, where CRA resolutions to overturn the 2017 Order passed (52-47) the Senate (S.J.Res.
 52) on May 16, 2018, and have been introduced in the House (H.J.Res.
-129); legislation to address the privacy and transparency regulations of the 2015 Order is pending; and more comprehensive legislation (H.R.
-4682 and S. 2510) to provide a regulatory framework to outline FCC authority over broadband internet access services has been introduced.
+129); legislation to address the privacy and transparency regulations of the now revoked 2015 Order is pending; and more comprehensive legislation (H.R.
+4682, S. 2510, and S. 2853) to provide a regulatory framework to outline FCC authority over broadband internet access services has been introduced.

-Whether Congress will take broader action to amend existing law to provide guidance and more stability to FCC authority remains to be seen.
+Whether Congress will take broader action to amend existing law to provide guidance and more stability to FCC authority over broadband access remains to be seen.